sonix-network/sonix-network/content/faq.md

 If a site is known to have large networks, we need to be selective on which networks we on-board.

 Want to help?
-Have a lookt at our [donation](/donate/) page to see what kind of equipment we need to make the site better.
+Have a look at our [donation](/donate/) page to see what kind of equipment we need to make the site better.

 ### Can I use your metrics for my own monitoring?